 National Center for Appropriate Technology 's sustainable agriculture group prepared a helpful document for determining whether to make a commercial operation:

 Missouri Department of Agriculture promotes in-state agricultural products through their Missouri Grown initiative.
 If you are a syrup producer looking for a market, you might want to sign up here:

 I have contacted various farmers markets in Missouri.
-Only one had Missouri maple syrup to sell; all of them believe there is a demand for the product as consumers seek local and natural products, even though the sales price will be much higher than that of big-brand corn-syrup-based products.
+Only two had Missouri maple syrup to sell; all of them believe there is a demand for the product as consumers seek local and natural products, even though the sales price will be much higher than that of big-brand corn-syrup-based products.
 If you would like to sell at a farmers market, here is a link to the list of members of the Missouri Farmers Markets Association.